kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

 1.  **Termination Phase:** When a `RestartPod` rule is triggered, the kubelet will transition its internal, in-memory state for the pod to `TerminatingForRestart`.
 In this state, the kubelet's only goal is to terminate all of the pod's containers.
 This process is similar to a normal pod shutdown but skips tearing down the sandbox.

     -   The kubelet updates the pod's status on the API server with the `PodRestarting=True` condition for observability.
-    -   Probes are stopped.
     -   `preStop` hooks are executed.
+    -   Probes are stopped (readiness probe should be stopped after preStop hooks are executed).
-    -   Containers are sent a `TERM` signal for graceful shutdown.
+    -   Containers are sent a `SIGTERM` signal for graceful shutdown.
+    -   Containers are sent a `SIGKILL` if has not stopped after the termination grace period.
     -   Any container exits that occur while in this state are considered part of the planned shutdown.
 <<[UNRESOLVED whether volumes mounts need to be cleaned up]>>
     -   Volumes are unmounted.
 <<[/UNRESOLVED]>>

 2.  **Startup Phase:** Once the kubelet verifies that all containers have terminated, it transitions its internal state to `Startup` with a timestamp.
-In this state, the kubelet's goal is to start the pod from the beginning, preserving the existing sandbox.
+In this state, the kubelet's goal is to start the pod from the beginning.
+Because the sandbox already exists, it will skip creating the sandbox (therefore preserve the sandbox).
 The container statuses from the previous run are preserved for history.

     -   The container statuses from the previous run are preserved for history.
 <<[UNRESOLVED whether volumes mounts need to be cleaned up]>>